whq-hqw/omni/README.md

 # Under Development

+We sincerely welcome contributors for this project.

 Blueprint:
-A collection of tools which are able to create any neural networks on any datasets and perform training.

-Recommanded usage:
-Implement ideas in research paper.
+Makes our life eaiser to implement arbitrary neural network on any arbitrary dataset.